 - Use of computer-based services provided by Library Services is subject to the University’s Regulations for the use of University computing facilities.

 - Any username, password or PIN number provided to a user for access to Library services is for personal use only and must not be disclosed to anyone else.

 - Access to some Library resources is governed by regulations, which limit use to University of South Wales staff and students, and users ceasing to be members of staff or students of the University must discontinue their use of these services.

 - Library users should be able to show some form of identification (e.g. University ID card) if asked by Library staff.

-- Filming, recording or photography in the Library requires the permission of the Head of Digital Services or his nominee.
+- Filming, recording or photography in the Library requires the permission of the Collections Manager or their nominee.